Design sprint for Danone.

 Defining a new strategy and related concepts.

-Danone recently reached out to Board of Innovation to facilitate the Design Thinking innovation process and to challenge the team with our grounded cross-industry expertise in new product development.
+Danone reached out to Board of Innovation to facilitate the Design Thinking innovation process and to challenge the team with our grounded cross-industry expertise in new product development.
 The expected outcome of the project was to have 6-8 user validated product concepts.

 “The team from Board of Innovation was very experienced in the Design Thinking process, not only on coaching but also on facilitation to drive the result.
 They are passionated and dedicated.”